MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Putting It All Together

 \subsection{Secure Implementation of The Next-Message Functions}

-We explain how to implement the next-message functionality $\nxtmsg$ used in our protocols to compute the messages generated for each personal committee or each (global) committees. \changed{Specifically, the implementation will be secure under {\em parallel composition}.
+We explain how to implement the next-message functionality $\nxtmsg$ used in our protocols to compute the messages generated for each personal committee or each (global) committee. \changed{Specifically, the implementation will be secure under {\em parallel composition}.
 The implementation for both cases is done using the same protocol. \changed{Essentially, our protocol is a slight variation of the protocol given in Goldwasser and Lindell~\cite[Corollary 2]{GL03}}.

-Unlike \cite{GL03}, we have the extra property that only a malicious server can cause honest users to abort.
-We stress that whenever an honest user aborts in one execution, it aborts from all other executions it participates with.
+\begin{remark} We view every committee as a different ``computation unit''.
+In particular, if an honest user aborts from one committee, it does {\em not} automatically abort from other committees it participates in.
+This is important as otherwise a malicious user $i$ might affect committees it does not participate in, by causing an honest user $j$ to abort from {\em another} committee which both $i$ and $j$ participate in. \end{remark}

 We first show how to implement a broadcast channel.
 Then, we will show how the parties can securely compute any functionality, given the broadcast channel.
 We stress that these computations are always performed by subsets of users that are of size that is poly-logarithmic in the number of users.
 Hence, the protocols implementing these computations may be of polynomial complexities in the number of participants.
-In the following we fix positive constants $\alpha<\changed{1/6}$ and $\eps=1/2-3\alpha$. }
+In the following we fix positive constants $\alpha<\changed{1/8}$ and $\eps=1/8-\alpha$. }

 \paragraph{Computing broadcast.} We present a deterministic protocol for computing the broadcast functionality.
 First, the sender sends its message to the server, which in turn passes it on to everyone else.
 Second, all users exchange with each other what they received from the server.
-A user aborts if more than $3\alpha+\eps/2<1/2$ of the messages it received differ from what it received from the server.
-In particular, the sender verifies that less than $3\alpha+\eps/2$ of the users sent it a message that differs from its input.
-Finally, the users check that at most $\alpha+\eps/2$ of them are aborted, and abort if this is not the case.
+A user aborts if less than $1-\alpha-\eps/2$ of the messages it received are the same as what it received from the server.
+In particular, the sender verifies that at least $1-\alpha-\eps/2$ of the users sent it its input.
+Finally, the users check that at most $\alpha+\eps/2$ of them have aborted, and abort if this is not the case.